-One of the reasons that made me choose the full-time MBA at ESMT is the international exposure options that the program offers.
+One of the reasons that made me choose the full-time Master at ESMT is the international exposure options that the program offers.
 As part of the curriculum, I had the chance to go to Seoul and Tokyo for the International Field Seminar and to IE Business School in Madrid for the one-week exchange within the Global Network for Advanced Management.
 And upon graduation, combining my passion for travelling with my desire of making a positive impact, I enrolled in the ESMT Responsible Leaders Fellowship and joined the panda family at WWF in Myanmar.

 Myanmar (formerly known as Burma) is a country in South East Asia bordered by Bangladesh, India, China, Laos and Thailand.
 After its independence from the British empire in 1948, Myanmar was flourishing and one of the richest nations in South East Asia.
 However, five decades of military dictatorship following the coup d’Ã©tat in 1962 isolated the country and left it in poor shape.

 Recently, the country has undertaken democratic reforms, opening its borders and liberalizing its economy, in the hope of becoming again a prosperous nation integrated into the global community.
 Realizing the potential but also foreseeing numerous challenges, WWF (World Wide Fund for Nature) opened an office there in 2014 to promote sustainability and conservation principles while supporting the development of a greener economy.

 Before landing in Yangon, I had few expectations about my life for the next six months.
 Leaving my Canadian winter behind for tropical weather, I knew that power outages were common during the warm season, that telecom services were also unstable, and that hygiene would be nowhere near my western standards.
 Somewhat prepared for the worst, I was charmed immediately by the city and my new tidy apartment provided by WWF.